modular/modular/KGEN/docs/MojoLSP.md

 extension will be built and installed on VSCode.
 It will be automatically launched whenever a `.mojo` or `.🔥` file is opened.

-### Jumping to definition within packages

-Currently the LSP won't jump to symbols defined in sources backed by a package, but it will still show you docstrings.
-However, a workaround for this is to set the `mojo.lsp.parseStdlib` configuration to `true` in the `.vscode/settings.json` file, which will enable full indexing of packages, at the expense of performance cost.
-Use this only when needed.

 ## Development

 ### Testing mojo-lsp-server